turingschool-examples/javascript/linters/module-3/linter-setup.md

 Copy the content below into that file.
   * The first rule makes it so that having devDependencies won't throw an error
   * The second rule makes it so that .js files can have jsx
+  * The third makes it so all propTypes are allowed

 ```json
 // Use this file as a starting point for your project's .eslintrc.